simmadigit/TicketService/README.txt

-This Ticket Service project can be set-up / run using the following methods
+This Ticket Service project can be set-up / run using the following methods and in Java 8 Environment.

 I. Please follow the instructions to set-up the project in IDE like Eclipse.